vatpac-technology/sops/docs/enroute/brisbane/INL.md

 === "CG CTR"
     When **CG ADC** is offline, the CG CTR Class C airspace `SFC` to `A035` reverts to Class G and is administered by GOL.
 Alternatively, GOL may provide a [top-down approach service](../../../terminal/brisbane) if they wish.

     !!! tip
         If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

+=== "SU CTR"
+	When **SU ADC** is offline, SU CTR (Class D `SFC` to `A045`) reverts to Class G, and is administered by NSA and BUR.
+Alternatively, NSA may provide a [top-down procedural service](../../../aerodromes/Sunshinecoast) if they wish (not recommended), and this must be coordinated to BUR.

+    !!! tip
+        If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.